Connect to HDInsight (Hadoop) using SSH

 From the SSH connection to the head or edge node, use the

 sshcommand to connect to a worker node in the cluster:

-To retrieve a list of the worker nodes in the cluster, see the example of how to retrieve the fully qualified domain name of cluster nodes in the Manage HDInsight by using the Ambari REST API document.
+To retrieve a list of the domain names of the nodes in the cluster, see the examples in the Manage HDInsight by using the Ambari REST API document.

 If the SSH account is secured using a password, you are asked to enter the password and the connection is established.

-If you use an SSH key to authenticate your user account, you must make sure that your local environment is configured for SSH agent forwarding.
+If the SSH account is secured using SSH keys, you must make sure that your local environment is configured for SSH agent forwarding.

 The following steps assume a Linux/UNIX based system, and work with Bash on Windows 10.
 If these steps do not work for your system, you may need to consult the documentation for your SSH client.

 Using a text editor, open

 ~/.ssh/config.
 If this file doesn't exist, you can create it by entering

 Replace the Host information with the address of the node you connect to using SSH.
 The previous example uses the edge node.
 This entry configures SSH agent forwarding for the specified node.